jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

    - first name - string;
    - last name - string;
-   - ID number - unsigned integer;
+   - ID number - integer;
    - course - string;
-   - level - unsigned integer;
+   - level - integer;
-   - marks - 12-element unsigned integer array (marks for four units over the three years);
+   - marks - 12-element integer array (marks for four units over the three years);

 2. Create a constructor for your class with parameters for creating an object.
 Use your constructor to create an object with the following attribute values.